Legendary investor Warren Buffett advises to be fearful when

 is considered to be oversold if the RSI reading falls below 30.

-In trading on Monday, shares of Vera Bradley Inc. (Symbol: VRA)
+In trading on Wednesday, shares of Stonegate Mortgage Corporation

-entered into oversold territory, hitting an RSI reading of 27.1,
+(Symbol: SGM) entered into oversold territory, hitting an RSI

 today as a sign that the recent heavy selling is in the process of